 I stated to Bridget, "The sixth step is to teach initiation.
 You might try getting a bag and filling it with some of Kyle’s favorite things.
 Let him know they’re in there.
 Once you have his attention, you’re going to model the question you want.
 Say, ‘What’s that?’ then pull out one of the desired items.
 Put the item back in the bag and tell Kyle it’s his turn to try.
 Gradually put some new items in the bag.
 Try something neutral, like a tissue or a pencil, something that’s neither desirable nor undesirable.
 Now, he’ll genuinely be asking, ‘What’s that?’"

-Do you have any clients who may benefit from hearing the six steps regarding Compensating for Lack of Language on this track?
+Do you have any clients who may benefit from hearing the six steps regarding Compensating for Lack of Language in this section?

-On this track, we covered, finding something worth trying for, modeling the words, getting them to talk on their own, keeping things social and interactive, turning requests into conversation and encouraging initiations.
+In this section, we covered, finding something worth trying for, modeling the words, getting them to talk on their own, keeping things social and interactive, turning requests into conversation and encouraging initiations.

-On the next track, we will discuss Echolalia.
-This will include why autistic children echo, teaching "I don’t understand," rewording the question, adding questions, giving choices and repetition for its own sake.
+In the next section, we will discuss Echolalia.
+This will include why autistic children echo, teaching "I don’t understand," rewording the question, adding questions, giving choices, and repetition for its own sake.